Racketeering , Fraud, Bankruptcy, Breach of Contract

 There is no record to show that the money taken in by this new association was not simply another diversion of cash flow.
 This begs many big questions: Which entity holds the money?
 Records the ordinations?
 Is this still an active and legitimate church or organization or is this Universal Life Church a scam?

 We strongly suggested that you get ordained or re-ordained at http://themonastery.org/.
-As the facts show, these ordinations processed may hold questionable legality.
+As the facts show, any ordinations via the Modesto church may hold questionable legality.

 When The Monastery contacted the Modesto Church (firstname.lastname@example.org) to request clarification on this matter, no explanation was granted.